 Troy Brauntuch (b.
 1954, Jersey City, NJ)

-Brauntuch exhibited in the seminal show Picture at Artists Space in New York, along with Jack Goldstein, Robert Longo, Philip Smith, and Sherrie Levine.
-His works are held in numerous private and public collections including the Pinault Foundation in Paris; The Museum of Modern Art; the Whitney Museum of American Art; The Metropolitan Museum of Art; The Contemporary Arts Museum, Los Angeles; The Hirshhorn Museum and Sculpture Garden; The San Francisco Museum of Modern Art; The Dallas Museum of Art; The San Diego Contemporary Arts Museum, San Diego; and the Israel Museum in Jerusalem.
-Brauntuch's work was included in Day for Night, the 2006 Whitney Biennial in New York.
+Brauntuch exhibited in the seminal show Picture at Artists Space in New York along with Jack Goldstein, Robert Longo, Philip Smith, and Sherrie Levine.
+His works are held in numerous private and public collections including the Pinault Foundation, Paris; The Museum of Modern Art, New York; the Whitney Museum of American Art, New York; the Metropolitan Museum of Art, New York; the Contemporary Arts Museum, Los Angeles; the Hirshhorn Museum and Sculpture Garden, Washington D.C.; the San Francisco Museum of Modern Art, San Francisco; the Dallas Museum of Art, Dallas; the San Diego Contemporary Arts Museum, San Diego; and the Israel Museum in Jerusalem.